 Row, row, row your boat at Chidorigafuchi

 - Chidorigafuchi is a moat located in the Imperial Palace surroundings and here's where you can admire cherry blossoms while rowing your own boat.
-The picturesque views of sakuras and the water is something that you won't want to miss ?
+The picturesque views of sakuras and the water are something that you won't want to miss ?

-- The boat rental will cost you JPY800 for 30 minutes during cherry blossom season.
+- The estimated boat rental costs JPY800 for 30 minutes during cherry blossom season.

 Shopping at Ginza

 - A trip to Tokyo won't be complete without spending a few bucks at its most famous upmarket shopping district - Ginza.
 The selection of various Japanese departmental stores and international brands is sure to leave you spoiled for choice.

 - Be sure to visit Uniqlo's flagship store in Ginza.
 That's 12 storeys worth of clothes to discover!
 Don’t forget to bring along your passport to enjoy tax-free shopping.

 - #HHWT Tip: If you need to do your prayers, head over to LAOX or WJS in Ginza which have designated prayer spaces.
 Otherwise, you can find a prayer room at the Matsuya Department Store.

 - You've explored Tokyo on foot, by train and by boat.
 Now it's time for you explore the city with a go-kart!

 - This is definitely one of the most thrilling ways to discover Akihabara - Tokyo's otaku district.
 Soak in the bright lights as you drive around downtown Tokyo.